 Short-term Care: Rehospitalizations

-This tells you the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.
+This is the number of rehospitalizations per 1,000 days of short-term patient care.
+There is typically a correlation between avoiding hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits